supplychainproject/supplychainproject.github.io/README.md

-The Supply Chain Project is an open source community that provides standards and tools for producing trustworthy products.
+The Supply Chain Project is an open source community providing standards and tools for producing trustworthy products.
 The goal is to support the delivery of products that are authentic, reliable, tamper-free, certified and licensed.

 ![Supply Chain Project Overview](SupplyChainProjectOverview.png)